Kakazablone/alx-system_engineering-devops/0x00-shell_basics/README.md

 #DESCRIBES WHAT EACH SCRIPT IS DOING
-*pwd - prints the absolute path name of the current working directory *ls - Display the contents list of your current directory
+*pwd - prints the absolute path name of the current working directory *ls - Display the contents list of your current directory cd - changes the working directory to the user’s home directory